OCSA's Youth Council (CSA-YC)

 Sophie Poirier is a French Canadian from Montreal.
 She is fluent in French, English and Spanish.
 Since she was young, she has been involved in various sports and extracurricular activities.
 She was president of her high school Student Council and is currently the editor of her CEGEP’s student newspaper.
 Her involvement in her school has earned her the Lieutenant Governor's medal.
 She is currently studying at the college level health sciences at Collège Jean-de-Brébeuf.
 Sophie is a student who is passionate about the ethical and legal aspects of science as well as new discoveries in chemistry and biology.
 For the past two summers, she has worked in the kidney transplant laboratory at the CRCHUM in Montreal.
 In terms of political work, she became involved in politics during her participation in the Forum for Young Canadians, a week-long cross-Canada internship in Ottawa that allowed her to discover the inner workings of Canadian politics.
 In her spare time, Sophie is a member of a soccer team and enjoys skiing in the winter.
 With her appointment to the Chief Science Advisor’s Youth Council, she hopes to promote the importance of women in science and to encourage them to continue their involvement in this sector.

-By day, Madison is an early-career medical physicist working in radiation oncology at the Centre régional intégré de cancérologie, a new cancer treatment centre located in Lévis, Québec.
-By night, she is finishing her PhD in Physics at Université Laval.
-Her research, midway between the lab and the clinic, combines an expertise in optical engineering and medical physics to develop new clinical tools for measuring radiation doses delivered during cancer treatments.
-Parallel to her academic training, Madison has been involved in the worlds of science administration and science policy.
-From 2016 to 2019, she was a student advisor to Québec’s Chief Scientist, which enabled her to be a strong advocate for the next generation of scientists.
-During this time, she was also the sole student to sit on the Board of Directors of the Fonds de recherche du Québec – Nature et technologies, the province’s funding agency for science and engineering.
-Over the years, she has dedicated herself to several initiatives for young girls and women in STEM as well as science outreach projects within her community.
-With her passion and experience, Madison is enthusiastic to provide council to the CSA by collaborating with and learning from a dynamic and diverse team of young Canadians.
+Madison completed her PhD in Physics at Université Laval in 2020 while working as a clinical medical physicist in radiation oncology.
+Her research focused on developing new clinical tools for measuring radiation doses delivered during cancer treatments.
+Parallel to her academic training, she was a student advisor to Québec’s Chief Scientist, acting as a strong advocate at the science and policy interface for the next generation of scientists.
+During this time, she was the sole student to sit on the Board of Directors of the Fonds de recherche du Québec – Nature et technologies, the province’s funding agency for natural sciences and engineering.
+Over the years, Madison has dedicated herself to several initiatives for young girls and women in STEM as well as science outreach projects within her community.

 A driven professional, with a degree with distinction in Electrical Engineering focused on Power and Renewable Energy, he likes the sweet spot between engineering, policies and business development.
 He aims to be part of the world’s transition to sustainability.